hagrin/security/research-papers/cryptocurrency/mstr.md

 ## The MSTR BTC Yield KPI

-## Dilution
+## Ownership Dilution

+MSTR's strategy is to be accretive in terms of BTC held in the treasury per Assumed Outstanding shares of MSTR so MSTR will argue that the issuing of more Class A stock is not dilutive at all - however, that is not the only dilution that we care about.
 On 30 Oct 2024 Saylor answered a question regarding the $21 billion ATM that was announced and how this will effect his majority ownership stake and how he sees his stake being diluted.

 https://github.com/user-attachments/assets/2eca26fa-2752-454e-bd74-edd78f2eff3a

+Saylor's argument basically boils down to "it's fine" and "no big deal" and that the other holders of the A shares are always in contact with people at MSTR and they understand the vision and they understand what MSTR is trying to accomplish.
+He also mentions that een when he dips into the 40% range that he may be able to find "2 or 3 holders to vote with him".
+While this may be very true, there is some non-zero risk here.

 ## "Miscellaneous Trivia"